Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Error estimates}

-Consider a small sample $\mathcal{S}$ with $n_p=2$ parameters.
+Consider a small \RTwo{set $\mathcal{S}$ with $n_p=2$ parameter instances}.
 Given a fixed parameter $\bm{\mu}^{(j)}$, $j=1,2$, we start by testing the error estimates obtained in \cref{lem:error_estimation_add} for the additive approach.
 In the case $d=1$, we will also be interested in the error estimates in \cref{lem:error_estimate_multiplicative} for the multiplicative approach.
 By varying the mesh size~$h$, we then estimate the errors obtained with the two methods.
 To evaluate these errors, we compare the approximations to the reference solution $u^{(j)}$ (see \cref{rk:ref}).
 We then define by

 the $L^2$ relative error obtained for the standard FEM and the PINN respectively.
 We further define,